 Being able to prevent just a single design spin could save your project upwards of $12,000.
-At that expense, the cost of an integrated PDN analysis tool like the PDN Analyzer powered by CST® would have paid for itself three times.
+At that expense, the cost of an integrated analysis tool like the powered by CST® would have paid for itself three times.
 On top of that, consider the time it normally takes to redesign a board that had a fatal flaw.
-Isn’t that worth the cost of PDN analysis alone?
-Of course, there’s also intangible benefits of PDN analysis that won’t fit on a spreadsheet, including:
+Isn’t that worth the cost of analysis alone?
+Of course, there’s also intangible benefits of analysis that won’t fit on a spreadsheet, including:

 Interested in introducing PDN analysis into your existing design process?
 PDN Analyzer powered by CST® provides intuitive PDN analysis data at design time that makes complicated power distribution issues easy to understand and solve without relying on prototypes.
 And with access to PDN analysis in the design tool you use every day, designers can dramatically reduce design spins while building even better products.

 Want to try it for yourself?
-Register now for a 30-day free trial for PDN Analyzer.
+Register now for a 30-day free trial.